Top tips for making a complaint about local authorities

 Tell them it’s a complaint

-- Tell them straight away this is a complaint, and you want it put through the complaints procedure.
+- Tell the organisation this is a complaint.
+Say you want to put it through the complaint’s procedure.
 Ask for details of the complaints procedure and find out who will be handling your complaint.

 Put it in writing